By Molly Patrick

 These guys wipe out good bacteria faster than you can say “wipeout”.
 When good bacteria gets wiped out, bad bacteria have the perfect opportunity to rise up and take over.
 Little fuckers.

-If you’re on medication, talk to your doctor about slowly getting off from them.
+If you’re on medication, talk to your doctor about slowly getting off of them.

 8: Join our weekly Plant Fueled Meal Plans.